We get asked many, many questions about CBD oil. If you’re curious too, then this is article is for you!

 Where Can I Get a CBD Oil Prescription in NZ?

-Any registered doctor can prescribe you CBD oil, but not every doctor knows enough about it.
+Any registered doctor can prescribe you CBD oil in New Zealand, but not every doctor knows enough about it.

 If your GP is open to prescribing CBD oil, you can talk to them about it.
 However, unfortunately for many people, they find that their GP does not know much about it or simply does not believe in it so declines to prescribe it.

-There are a range of CBD products in different forms for different uses and at different prices.
+There are a range of CBD prescriptions that your doctor can write in different forms for different uses and at different prices.

 If you want to speak to us about the getting the right medicinal cannabis treatment plan, see one of our specialist cannabis doctors.